docpad-archive/documentation/01-start/05-faq.html.md

 TL;DR start DocPad with the `--offline` option and see if that works. :)

+## When installing I see a lot about `./cyclic.js`, what is this?

+If simply installing DocPad, this is not something to worry about.  npm still outputs this although it's not actually doing anything.

+So it is normal, don't worry about it.  :)

 ## Want more help?

 - Getting errors?
 [Try our Troubleshooting Page](/docpad/troubleshoot)